Insurer Aetna sees Obamacare changes ahead; no word on Humana

 Aetna Chief Executive Officer Mark Bertolini also predicted years of transition in that individual insurance business but said it presents opportunities as new products are developed that appeal to younger and healthier people.

-Aetna, along with UnitedHealth Group Inc (UNH.N), has largely exited the individual business for 2017, but has remained on exchanges in four states.
+Aetna, along with UnitedHealth Group Inc, has largely exited the individual business for 2017, but has remained on exchanges in four states.
 It has 240,000 customers in individual plans and said it expects to post a loss again this year on the business.

 Bertolini said in an interview that the Hartford, Connecticut, company will not enter any new markets with exchange Obamacare plans in 2018, and will decide in the next few months if it will re-enter Delaware, Iowa, Nebraska and Virginia, where it now sells these plans.